ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/groupconcat.md

 **Arguments**

+- `delimiter` — A [string](../../../sql-reference/data-types/string.md) that will be used to separate concatenated values.
+This parameter is optional and defaults to an empty string or delimiter from parameters if not specified.
 - `expression` — The expression or column name that outputs strings to be concatenated.
-- `delimiter` — A [string](../../../sql-reference/data-types/string.md) that will be used to separate concatenated values.
-This parameter is optional and defaults to an empty string if not specified.

 **Parameters**